Meta

 AutoGPTQ

 The AutoGPTQ library implements the GPTQ algorithm, a post-training quantization technique where each row of the weight matrix is quantized independently.
-These weights are quantized to int4, but they’re restored to fp16 on the fly during inference, saving memory usage by 4x.
+These weights are quantized to INT4, but they are restored to FP16 on the fly during inference, saving 4x in memory usage for weight storage.
 More details can be found in the GitHub repository.

 BitsAndBytes